ZeaInc/zea-tree-view/README.md

 `TreeItem` in the tree.
 The reason for this is that names in Zea Engine must be unique, while many CAD applications do not have this requirement.
-This issue only affects InstanceItems, because an multiple instances may be nested under a product or asssembly.
+This issue only affects InstanceItems, because an multiple instances may be nested under a product or assembly.
 Instances in most CAD applications may have no name at all, and therefore use the reference items name, or have non-unique names.
-The Zea Engine C++ SDK generates unique names while processing CAD assets, and assigns a `DisplayName` property if the name provided by the CAD SDK was not valid for one of the reasons liste above.
+The Zea Engine C++ SDK generates unique names while processing CAD assets, and assigns a `DisplayName` property if the name provided by the CAD SDK was not valid for one of the reasons listed above.
 The zea-tree-view component should use the `DisplayName` if available instead of the provided name.
 See the following code for an example: